sandromikautadze/spam-filter/README.md

 ***PS**
 * *This file may **not** be displayed at its best when viewed from a phone, due to the formatting of some math formulas.
 It is suggested to view it from a computer.*
-* *I'm aware that some math formulas are showed in their latex format while others show up correctly.
-I'm trying to solve this issue.*

 ### Table of Contents
 * [Introduction](#introduction)